LittleHeronCodes/LittleHeronCodes/README.md

 ## 👋 Hello!

 Welcome to my GitHub profile.
-I am a bioinformatics researcher interested in studying disease mechanisms through integrated multi-omics analysis
+I am a bioinformatics researcher interested in investigating mechanisms of drug and disease through multi-omics analysis.

 ### 🔬 About Me